Atlantic Health Strategies

 Oklahoma Board of Behavioral Health Licensure: What Operators Need to Know — How AHS Runs Licensure Projects: Oklahoma in the Context of Virginia, Florida, and California

 Virginia DBHDS is the state everyone warns will take nine to twelve months.
 Our Virginia residential licensure projects typically close in 8 to 10 weeks.
-The reason is unglamorous: our policy templates are keyed to 12VAC35-105, our submissions go in clean, and we do not file with open items hoping a surveyor will let it slide.
-They will not.
+The reason is unglamorous: our policy templates are keyed to 12VAC35-105, our submissions go in clean, and our team does not file with open items hoping a surveyor will let it slide.
+Reviewers will not.

 The Oklahoma Application File: What We Actually Build

-On clinical staffing, our approach diverges from what most consultants will tell you.
-If a credentialed clinician is not already on the ownership team, we do not rush a clinical director onto payroll in week one.
+On clinical staffing, we diverge from what most consultants will tell you.
+If a credentialed clinician is not already on the ownership team, our team does not rush a clinical director onto payroll in week one.
 A clinical director carrying a fully loaded cost north of $150,000 sitting in an empty building waiting on a certification that is still 60 days out is burn rate you do not need.
 Our team builds the operational backbone first, then times the clinical leadership hire to the application submission window.

 One more file-killer worth naming.
 Legislation enacted in 2023 tied to the Interstate Counselors Compact requires BBHL to obtain fingerprint-based background checks.
-Per BBHL, “as of January 1, 2024, the Board will require all new applicants for licensure to obtain an OSBI fingerprint-based background check and an FBI fingerprint-based background check” and “background checks and/or criminal history stamped/processed more than 30 days beyond the date of application will not be considered” (BBHL Making Application).
-Founders have watched clinical hires stall a program-level launch because someone scheduled prints in week one and submitted in week six.
+Per the BBHL Criminal Background Check page, as of January 1, 2024, the Board requires all new applicants for licensure to obtain both an OSBI fingerprint-based background check and an FBI fingerprint-based background check, and background checks or criminal history stamped or processed more than 30 days beyond the date of application will not be considered.
+Founders have watched clinical hires stall a program-level launch because someone at the practice scheduled prints in week one and submitted paperwork in week six.

 Across our Oklahoma engagements, roughly 70% of the recurring surveyor focus areas cluster in four buckets: documentation timeliness, treatment plan individualization, supervisory documentation for LADC candidates, and medication storage and reconciliation in residential settings.
 None of that should surprise anyone who has worked an ODMHSAS file.
 What surprises operators is how quickly a finding compounds when the policy on paper does not match what staff actually do.

 Our auditors run mock surveys before the real one.
 EOC tour, chart review, personnel file review, the whole pass.
-The point is not to feel good about being prepared.
 Our team finds the gaps while there is still time to fix them without a corrective action plan attached to the file.

 Oklahoma Board of Behavioral Health Licensure: What Operators Need to Know — Surveyor Focus and Common Findings in Oklahoma